Farida Amrani: Career

 After a Vocational Baccalauréat and a Transport and Logistics Services BTS, she became a territorial civil servant in 2003 at the Cœur d'Essonne.

 She worked for the General Confederation of Labour.

 In the 2014 French municipal elections, she ran for the Left Front list, obtaining 18.78% of the vote in the second round.

 She challenged the former Prime Minister Manuel Valls in his seat at the 2017 legislative election, narrowly losing in the second round by 139 votes.
 She then mocked the candidacy of Manuel Valls in the 2019 Barcelona City Council election, and demanded his resignation from his mandate as a Member of Parliament.
 When Valls resigned from Parliament, she stood in the by-election but came in second place.
 She is the NUPES candidate in the Essonne's 1st constituency for the 2022 French legislative election.
 She came top in the first round.
 She was elected in the second round.

 She was reelected during the 2024 snap election.

+In the 2026 French municipal elections, she ran for the France Unbowed party, obtaining 29.80% of the vote in the first round losing the election to Stéphane Beaudet.